-The first step if you want to start over with Christianity is that you have to put out of your mind everything you’ve heard about Christianity.
+The first step if you want to start over with Christianity is to put out of your mind everything you’ve heard about Christianity.
 All the beliefs you grew up with, all the things you’ve always heard about God, all the things the preachers and the Christian authors and the evangelists say, you’ve got to put all that out of your mind.

 You’ve got to start with a blank slate.

-If you’re stuck in 1950’s science, you have no choice but to see life as nothing but a set of meaningless coincidences.
+If you can’t get beyond 1950’s science, you have no choice but to see life as nothing but a set of meaningless coincidences.
 There is no purpose, no meaning, no direction to anything.
 It’s all meaningless chance occurrences.
 With that belief, you consign your life to the despair of meaninglessness.

-But that’s what makes a journey so fun and interesting.
+But that’s what makes a journey so fun and interesting!
 There’s something new around every bend.
 Just when you think you’ve seen it all, you see something new.

 Christianity is not a destination you reach.
 It’s a journey you’ll be on for the rest of your life here on earth.